jupyterhub/repo2docker/docs/source/usage.rst

 to determine how to build it.
 It is philosophically similar to `Heroku Build Packs <https://devcenter.heroku.com/articles/buildpacks>`_.

-In general, ``repo2docker`` uses configuration files that are already part of various data science workflows (e.g., ``requirements.txt``), rather than creating new custom configuration files.
+In general, ``repo2docker`` uses the same configuration files as other software installation tools, rather than creating new custom configuration files.
+These files are described in :doc:`config-files`.

 ``repo2docker`` configuration files are all **composable** - you can use any number of them in the same repository.